 In January 2008, my brother Henk and I established WUA with one goal in mind: create a fantastic company that embodies the philosophy “first who, then what”.
 Or in other words: set up a company with an awesome (family) culture where people can be as they are.
 We got our inspiration for the “first who, then what” approach from the book Good to Great and took it so literally that we came up with the workplace philosophy, the name WUA, the logo, and everything around it before we even had a product.

 We had the “who”, but we didn’t have the “what”.
-All we knew was that the product had to do with digital conversion optimization, and that it if we put everything into it, we could become the number 1 in the global market.
+All we knew was that the product had to do with digital conversion optimization and that it if we put everything into it, we could become number 1 in the global market.
 Following a year of sifting through business ideas with a coach from my MBA, we finally came to a decision.

 The most important goal I have is to inspire, to connect, and to do business within a family culture.
-This goes far beyond making sales or making profit.
+This goes far beyond making sales or making a profit.
 What I want is to live and live dream together, and to add to our society.
 A whole decade has passed since we first set up WUA, and I’ve come to learn quite a few things in that time.
 With that in mind, I want to share with you my 10 most important lessons after 10 years of WUA.

 1. Always live your passion

 Do not let anything or anyone stop you from living your passion.
 You are the best person for everyone if you live your passion (especially for yourself!).
-For me it is a conscious decision to always do this and to strive by this, even in the moments where life doesn’t seem to be going my way.
-From the beginning of WUA we have always pursued everything with a contagious passion that invigorates everyone involved.
+For me, it is a conscious decision to always do this and to strive by this, even in the moments where life doesn’t seem to be going my way.
+From the beginning of WUA, we have always pursued everything with a contagious passion that invigorates everyone involved.
 We started a company that goes for the best life, for ourselves and for the people around us.
 Without passion, none of this would be possible.

 2. You are responsible for your own energy and health